nivyosef12/Message-bus/README.md

 # Message-bus

  Asynchronous message-bus design pattern,
-    used by micro-services (Star Wars charecters - Han-Solo, Leia, etc...) to subscribes to events(attack events and more).
+    used by micro-services (Star Wars charecters - Han-Solo, Leia, etc...) to subscribes to events(attack events and more) and to simulate the action derived from the signal (message) given to them while taking necessary resources in order to complete the action (simulated by sleeping).

  input format -> {
                      "attacks": [